QuiiBz/sherif/README.md

 ## Autofix

-Most issues can be automatically fixed by using the `--fix` flag.
-Sherif tries to auto-detect your package manager and runs install.
+Most issues can be automatically fixed by using the `--fix` (or `-f`) flag.
+Sherif tries to auto-detect your package manager and run its `install` command.
 Note that autofix is disabled in CI environments (when `$CI` is set):

 ```bash
 sherif --fix